ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cbr-access-to-bucket.md

 ```
 {: pre}

 The most likely cause is that you are denied because of a [context-based restriction (CBR)](/docs/account?topic=account-context-restrictions-whatis).
-By default the Cloudability Enablement DA creates a CBR to limit access to only IBM Cloudability, the IBM Cloud billing service, and IBM Cloud Schematics.
+By default the Cloudability Enablement deployable architecture creates a CBR to limit access to only IBM Cloudability, the IBM Cloud billing service, and IBM Cloud Schematics.
 {: tsCauses}

 To resolve the issue, you can do one of two things: